-To set up and verify your Cloud Assembly instance, you configure the infrastructure based on the cloud accounts, and then you create and deploy blueprints to ensure that everything is flowing through the system.
+To set up and verify your Cloud Assembly instance, you configure the infrastructure based on the cloud accounts, and then you create and deploy cloud templates to ensure that everything is flowing through the system.

 The first time that you log in to Cloud Assembly, you might encounter the Guided Setup Diagram.
-The diagram illustrates how the components that you configure process a blueprint at request time.
+The diagram illustrates how the components that you configure process a cloud template at request time.
 Click Continue and configure your cloud account.

 - Add a cloud account.